Return to the Newsroom

 In judgment C-98/21 from 8 September 2022, the ECJ deals with the question, whether a managing holding company that provides taxable output services in the form of management and accounting services to its subsidiaries has the right to deduct tax from the services which are received from third parties.
 These services are contributed to subsidiaries for a share in the general profit.

-The German tax authority refused to recognize the right to deduct input VAT
+The German tax authority refused to recognize the right to input VAT deduction of a holding company

 The judgment concerns the German company W, which through VAT returns deducted the entire VAT amount paid on the input from transactions.
 These transactions were subsequently put as a non-monetary contribution by the partner to subsidiaries, as well as transactions related to the provision of accounting and management services for consideration.